Uladzislau1996/Test_Project_Selenide/README.md

 ### In BasketTest:
 1. Checking that product appears in the basket
-2. Checking that there is correct data in basket
+2. Checking that there is correct product title in basket
+3. Checking that there is correct product prce in basket